Mishalzeera/the-money-manager/README.md

 - total monthly tax to pay
 - suggested savings amount

-Also a wishlist area that stores links to desired products, and keeps track of when you have enough extra money that purchasing one of your wishlist products is viable.
+There will be a wishlist area that stores links to desired products, and keeps track of when you have enough extra money to buy it.

 The ideal user is a freelancer who has relatively simple finances and a young business she is nurturing.
 While they aren't terrible with money, they may not